AmbitiousSam/textUtils/README.md

 You are welcome to contribute to TextUtils by submitting pull requests or by reporting bugs and issues.

 ## Contact
-If you have any questions or feedback, please contact me through email[sk800489@gmail.com](mailto:sk800489@gmail.com).
+If you have any questions or feedback, please contact me at [sk800489@gmail.com](mailto:sk800489@gmail.com).